Bristol Brabazon: Bristol 167

-The act of manufacturing the Brabazon alone was found to be a challenge.
+Manufacturing the Brabazon was found to be a challenge.
 During the first two years of the development, the question of how and where to manufacture the aircraft was amongst the biggest issues that had preoccupied the design team and delayed progress on the project.
-Bristol's existing factory at Bristol Filton Airport proved to be too small to handle what was one of the largest aircraft in the world, let alone producing the type in quantity, while the adjacent 2,000 ft (610 m) runway was also too short to launch it.
+Bristol's existing factory at Bristol Filton Airport proved to be too small to handle what was one of the largest aircraft in the world, let alone producing the type in quantity, while the adjacent 2,000 ft (610 m) runway was too short for it to take off from.
 While considerations were made for developing the firm's Banwell facility, it was eventually decided to expand the main Filton site to suit the Brabazon.
-Work on the project was slowed as a consequence of meeting Bristol's wartime commitments; amongst the early physical steps was the construction of a full-scale wooden mockup in the old No. 2 Flight Shed so that components and fittings could be applied and tested.
+Work on the project was slowed as Bristol's wartime commitments had to be met.
+Amongst the early physical steps was the construction of a full-scale wooden mockup in the old No. 2 Flight Shed so that components and fittings could be applied and tested.

-In October 1945, construction of the first prototype's fuselage commenced in an existing hangar while a gigantic hall for performing final assembly of up to eight Brabazons was constructed; at the time of construction, the hall was the largest hangar in the world. the designer of the new assembly hall, T. P. O'Sullivan, was subsequently awarded the Telford Premium for the work.
-The runway was also lengthened to 8,000 ft (2,440 m), as well as being widened; this extension had necessitated the compulsory relocation of the inhabitants of the village of Charlton to neighbouring Patchway, which was a somewhat controversial measure at the time.
+In October 1945, construction of the first prototype's fuselage commenced in an existing hangar while a gigantic hall for performing final assembly of up to eight Brabazons was constructed; at the time of construction, the hall was the largest hangar in the world.
+The designer of the new assembly hall, T. P. O'Sullivan, was subsequently awarded the Telford Premium for the work.
+The runway was lengthened to 8,000 ft (2,440 m) and widened; this extension had necessitated the controversial compulsory relocation of the inhabitants of the village of Charlton to neighbouring Patchway.

 Mark II

 During the early 1940s, the only means for providing propulsion to large aircraft was to produce increasingly complex and enlarged radial engines.
 The emergence of jet propulsion, specifically the turboprop engine, happened to coincide with the Brabazon's development.
 Accordingly, there was considerable interest in applying such an engine to the airliner as it potentially offered a simpler and more powerful alternative to the original Centaurus powerplant.
-Other advantages of turboprops included lower vibration levels (which would increase passenger comfort) and superior performance at higher altitudes.
+Other advantages of turboprops included lower vibration levels, which would increase passenger comfort, and better performance at higher altitudes.

-In 1946, it was decided to build the second prototype using eight Bristol Coupled Proteus turboprop engines – paired turboprops driving four-bladed screws through a common gearbox.
-This would have increased the Brabazon's cruising speed, from 260 to 330 mph (420–530 km/h), and its ceiling, while also reducing the aircraft's empty weight by about 10,000 lb (4,540 kg).
-This Brabazon Mark II would have been able to cross the Atlantic (London-New York) in a reduced time of 12 hours.
-However, by 1950, development of the Proteus engine had run into substantial difficulties, being both overweight and underpowered as well as being subject to fatigue issues at one stage.
+In 1946, it was decided to build the second prototype using eight paired Bristol Coupled Proteus turboprop engines driving four-bladed propellers through a common gearbox.
+This would have increased the Brabazon's cruising speed, from 260 to 330 mph (420–530 km/h), and its ceiling, while reducing the aircraft's empty weight by about 10,000 lb (4,540 kg).
+This Brabazon Mark II would have been able to cross the Atlantic from London to New York in a reduced time of 12 hours.
+However, by 1950, development of the Proteus engine had run into substantial difficulties, being both overweight and underpowered, and being subject to fatigue issues at one stage.
+Although the Proteus was slimmer than the Centaurus, the wing thickness was not to be reduced in the Mark II, but the leading edge would be extended around the engines.